hongzhu6129/MorphyCloud/README.md

 ---- SinTestScript.txt : Test script in Morphy format;

 ---- SinTestScriptNode2V2,bat : Batch shell script corresponding to SinTestScript for invoking tests on a remote computer.

+---- SinTestMetaScript1.txt : A simple example of meta test script.

+---- SinTestSCriptExaple2.bat : A test script in Batch scripting language that is equivalent to the meta test script.